-To help you plan, here are nine ways to up your conscious traveller game next holiday.
+To help you plan, here are nine ways to step up your conscious traveller game on your next holiday.

 1. Find an eco-tourism operator

-Not sure where to start in the eco-travel sphere?
+Not sure where to start in the world of eco-travel?
 Team up with an eco-operator to find your eco-travel match.
 Feel free to ask them questions about how tour companies support the region’s economy, employ locals, and minimise their impact on the environment.

-Before you jump onto an online travel agent and book the first hotel that comes across your search, you’ll need to know what you’re looking for.
+Before you jump onto an online travel agent and hastily book the first hotel that pops up in your search results, you’ll need to know what you’re looking for.

 Once landed, there are so many ways to explore while still limiting your carbon footprint.
-Move aside cars, buses, trains and ridesharing, it’s time to think differently about how you explore a new destination.
+Move aside cars, buses, trains, and ridesharing - it’s time to think differently about how to explore a new destination.

 Travelling to Machu Pichu or another location that draws thousands (or millions) of visitors each year to marvel at their local attractions?

-A sustainable traveller gives back to the local community – from buying local textiles or gifts (hello family Christmas presents), to dining at local restaurants or hiring a local tour guide.
+As a sustainable traveller, you can give back to the local community in many meaningful ways from buying handmade textiles or gifts (hello family Christmas presents), to dining at smaller restaurants, or hiring a local guide.

-Just remember, while buying locally injects funds back into the community, ensure the gifts are thoughtful presents, not touristy souvenirs likely to end up in landfill.
+Just remember, while buying locally you inject funds back into the community which ensure the gifts are thoughtful presents, not touristy souvenirs likely to end up in landfill.

 5. Do as the locals do

-Looking for a getaway focussed on immersing yourself in local cuisine?
+Looking for a getaway focused on immersing yourself in local cuisine?
 Check out this guide of top foodie getaways.

 Conscious travel decisions don’t have to be limited to where you stay, what you do and how you do it; it can be the primary purpose of your holiday.

 Consider making your holiday a purposeful endeavour by engaging in meaningful projects.
-Whether it’s contributing to the construction of sustainable housing in India to volunteering at a wildlife sanctuary in Borneo or exploring permaculture garden projects in Timor, find your passion project and holiday with a heart.
+Whether it’s contributing to the construction of sustainable housing in India, volunteering at a wildlife sanctuary in Borneo, or exploring permaculture garden initiatives in Timor, find your passion project and holiday with heart.

 7. Leave nothing but footprints

-The Maldives reported travellers left behind 3.5kg of waste per day, turning a small nearby island into a rubbish island and effectively threatening the lagoon’s eco-system.
+The Maldives reported travellers left behind 3.5kg of waste per day, threatening the tropical eco-system of the small nearby islands.

-Swap your hotel room for a night in a local village and ditch high rise buildings and skyscrapers for smaller cities, towns and provinces off the beaten track to spread the tourism-love.
+Swap your hotel room for a night in a local village and ditch high rise buildings and skyscrapers for smaller cities, towns, and provinces off the beaten track to spread the tourism-love.

-Ease into this approach and stay in the quieter neighbourhoods on the outskirts of the big cities, like swapping Manhattan for Brooklyn, before giving the Big Apple a miss altogether and exploring lesser-visited places like Connecticut, Massachusetts or New Jersey.
+Ease into this approach by opting to stay in the quieter neighbourhoods on the outskirts of the big cities, like swapping Manhattan for Brooklyn, before giving the Big Apple a miss altogether and exploring lesser-visited places like Connecticut, Massachusetts, or New Jersey.

-Not only does off-peak usually mean discounted or cheaper travel (for more tips on finding cheap flights, swing over here), it’s also the perfect opportunity to support small business during their off-season and provide a consistent income to businesses throughout the year.
+Not only does off-peak offer the advantage of discounted or cheaper travel (for more tips on finding cheap flights, swing over here), it’s also the perfect opportunity to support small business during their off-season and provide a consistent income to businesses throughout the year.